-1 The University of Tokyo, Tokyo, Japan

-2 Kyushu University, Fukuoka, Japan

-3 NTT Secure Platform Laboratories, Tokyo, Japan
+1 The University of Tokyo, Tokyo, Japan {furue-hiroki261,takagi}@g.ecc.u-tokyo.ac.jp 2 Kyushu University, Fukuoka, Japan ikematsu@imi.kyushu-u.ac.jp 3 NTT Secure Platform Laboratories, Tokyo, Japan yutaro.kiyomura.vs@hco.ntt.co.jp

 Abstract.
 The unbalanced oil and vinegar signature scheme (UOV) is a multivariate signature scheme that has essentially not been broken for over 20 years.
-However, it requires the use of a large public key, so various methods have been proposed to reduce its size.
-In this paper, we propose a new variant of UOV with the public key represented by block matrices whose components are represented as an element of a quotient ring.
-We discuss how the irreducibility of the polynomial used to generate the quotient ring affects the security of our proposed scheme.
-Furthermore, we propose parameters for our proposed scheme and discuss their security against currently known and possible attacks.
-We show that our proposed scheme can reduce the public key size without significantly increasing the signature size compared with other UOV variants.
-For example, the public key size of our proposed scheme is 66.7 KB for NIST's Post-Quantum Cryptography Project (security level 3), while that of cyclic Rainbow is 252.3 KB, where Rainbow is a variant of UOV and one of the third round finalists of NIST PQC project.
+However, it requires the use of a large public key; thus, various methods have been proposed to reduce its size.
+In this paper, we propose a new variant of UOV with a public key represented by block matrices whose components correspond to an element of a quotient ring.
+We discuss how this affects the security of our proposed scheme, whether the quotient ring is a field.
+Furthermore, we discuss their security against currently known and newly possible attacks and propose parameters for our scheme.
+We demonstrate that our proposed scheme can achieve a small public key size without significantly increasing the signature size compared to other UOV variants.
+For example, the public key size of our proposed scheme is 66.7 KB for NIST's Post-Quantum Cryptography Project (security level 3) while that of compressed Rainbow is 252.3 KB, where Rainbow is a variant of the UOV and one of the third-round finalists of the NIST PQC project.